Texas Farmers Markets & COVID-19

 Please follow us on social media here for further updates: TFM at Lakeline Facebook, TFM at Mueller Facebook page and both markets Instagram page.

 Please read below to understand our shopper guidelines and the steps our vendors are taking to decrease the spread of COVID-19 in our local community.
-If we act safely together, it is less likely that the markets will be shut down in the future.
 If you have any questions or concerns please reach out to our Executive Director, Nena Johnson, at [email protected].

 The Team at Texas Farmers’ Market